New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - New England and its opponents have combined to score more than 44 points in five of 11 games this season.

-- Sunday's total is 9.8 points lower than the two team's combined 53.8 points per game average.
+- Tennessee's games have gone over 44 points in eight of 11 chances this season.

-- The 39.2 combined points per game that these two squads have allowed this season are 4.8 fewer than the 44 over/under in this contest.
+- The two teams combine to average 53.8 points per game, 9.8 more than the over/under in this contest.

+- These two squads combine to surrender 39.2 points per game, 4.8 fewer than this contest's over/under.

-- Patriots games this season feature an average total of 45.1 points, a number 1.1 points higher than Sunday's over/under.
+- The Patriots and their opponents have scored an average of 45.1 points per game in 2020, 1.1 more than Sunday's total.

-- In 2020, games involving the Titans have averaged a total of 50.1 points, 6.1 more than the set total in this contest.
+- The 50.1 PPG average total in Titans games this season is 6.1 points more than this game's over/under.

 Patriots stats and trends